 Some articles I read say that many who use/use MM, moved on to other harder substances that were not legal or safe.
 I think that could be said about a lot of things.
 As a teenager, I remember adults saying that marijuana is a gateway drug.
 Growing up as a teen in those years, I firmly believe that it is alcohol that is the gateway drug.
 Again, only my opinion.

-Amongst those figures I’ve already given, one study I found, states that about a third of those asked believes MM definitely relieves pain.
+Amongst those figures I’ve already given, one study I found, states that about a third of those asked believes MM relieves pain.
 Then 38% said it probably does.
-Only 14% believed that MM helps to treat pain better than opioids.
-Yet 48% also asked, and they said that opioids are a better treatment for pain than MM.
+Only 14% thought that MM helps to treat pain better than opioids.
+48% also asked, and they said that opioids are a better treatment for pain than MM.
 And 38% were split between both.

 With statistics constantly changing, and more states start to legalize MM, about over two-thirds of the boomer population would consider asking their doctor about MM, if the need should ever arise.